 Quantitative Methods for Innovation Research

-This course is part of the Nordic Research School in Innovation and entreprenurship (NORSI) and introduces students to the quantitative analysis part of the common course in research methods under the NORSI program.
+This course is part of the Norwegian Research School in Innovation (NORSI) and introduces students to the quantitative analysis part of the common course in research methods under the NORSI program.
 The course will exclusively be offered as a part of NORSI common courses.
-The course will survey the most commonly used quantitative analysis techniques in the social sciences such as an introduction to R, data reduction techniques, regression and correlation analysis, and social network analysis.
-Students will learn about these techniques as applied in the field of innovation studies.
+The course surveys the most used quantitative analysis techniques in innovation-related research.
+It features comprehensive teaching in data reduction techniques, cross-sectional and panel regression as well as social network analysis.
+In addition, the course offers an application-oriented introduction and training to the statistical software R.

-Students will have an basic overview of quantitative analysis techniques and their application in innovation research.
+Students will have an overview of quantitative analysis techniques and their application in innovation research.

 Students will be able to evaluate the use of methods and the main data sources relevant for innovation research.